Beyond the Hype: A Real-World Evaluation of the Impact and Cost of Machine Learning-Based Malware Detection: Introduction

+Guided by the organization's requests, we established meetings with 22 sales and technical representatives of many popular vendors to learn the merits and approaches of their detection technologies.
+Based on the organization's requirements, four prominent detectors were chosen for study: two host-based (one signature-based, one ML-based) and two network-based (both ML-based, one static, and one dynamic) detectors.
+Of particular interest in this study are detection capability across varying file types and categories; efficacy of the network-level detectors across varying protocols; and studying value provided by ML- vs. signature-based, host vs. network, and static vs. dynamic tools, with an eye towards ``defense-in-depth,'' (i.e., strategically combining tools).

+Our overall goal is to provide the funding organization with methods for quantitatively reasoning about malware detectors and to exhibit results on these four tools that can provide insights into two questions:

-\textbf{ML- vs. Signature-Based Detection:} We are interested in testing the ``generalization hypothesis'' of ML-based malware detection tools, namely, that by leveraging ML (and shedding the memory-intensive libraries of signatures), these novel tools can accurately classify both never-before-seen files (especially zero-day malware) files and publicly available files without signatures.
+\textbf{(Q1) ML Generalization Hypothesis:} We are interested in the fundamental promise of the three ML-based malware detectors; namely, ``Can ML-based COTS tools accurately classify both never-before-seen files (especially zero-day malware) and publicly available files?''

-\textbf{Host- vs. Network-Level Detection:} In our experience with approximately 10 security operation centers (SOCs) \cite{bridges2018how}, all require endpoint malware detection products, but no SOC uses network-level malware detection; hence, we seek to provide quantitative analysis to inform efficacy of network-level detectors as complementary or replacements to endpoint detectors.
-In short, we want a data-informed answer to the question, ``Is it worth purchasing, configuring, and maintaining a network-level malware detector, given my host-based detection?"
+\textbf{(Q2) Network-Level Malware Detection Hypothesis:} Network-level malware detectors seek to complement host detectors.
+They leverage the advantage of greater computational resources (available in a network appliance, generally a commodity server) without affecting users' workstations.
+This means, in theory, they can afford more in-depth analysis without impacting usability, namely slowing processes on each workstation.
+Notably, the network-level detector must carve the file out of the packets to correctly process it, which is not necessary for host detectors.
+Of course, if the network detector cannot expand the detection capabilities, it simply adds cost without enhancing defenses.
+In our experience with approximately ten security operation centers (SOCs) \cite{oesch2020assessment, bridges2018how}, all centers required endpoint malware detection and signature-based network intrusion detection, but none used network-level malware detection technologies.
+Thus, we investigate the question, ``Is it worth purchasing, configuring, and maintaining a network-level malware detector, given in-place host-based detection?''

-\textbf{Static vs. Dynamic Analysis:} Finally, we wish to again quantify with data the trade-off between detection time and detection accuracy for commercially available static vs. dynamic tools.